AlexWidor/AutoScanTool-Public/README.md

 ## Future Enhancements

-- Implement encrypted password storage.
 - Extend support to other iPad models.

 ## Changelog

 - Automated retrieval of Apple-MDM cookies using Playwright.
 (Completed)
-- Simplified IServ URLs input using Regex, considering a database as an alternative.
-(Completed, Database Ongoing)